9 Ways to Experience New Orleans on a Budget

 The architecture in the Garden District is very different from that of the French Quarter, but it’s no less interesting and beautiful.

-On any given street, you may encounter a mixture of architectural styles including Greek Revival (full-height porches with round columns and a short wall running the length of the roof), shotgun houses (long and narrow), and double-gallery houses (2 stories with 3 openings across the front and deep-set porches on both floors).
+On any given street, you may encounter a mixture of architectural styles, including Greek Revival (full-height porches with round columns and a short wall running the length of the roof), shotgun houses (long and narrow), and double-gallery houses (two stories with three openings across the front and deep-set porches on both floors).

 Homes are often surrounded by mature trees with long, thick, gnarled limbs (sometimes dripping with Spanish moss); tropical palm trees; and intricate landscaping.

-Several famous people have lived in the Garden District including Anne Rice, New York Times best-selling author of “Interview with the Vampire” as well as other books.
-Rice is a New Orleans native and the French Quarter was the setting for the book, which was adapted into a movie starring Tom Cruise, Brad Pitt, and Kirsten Dunst.
+Several famous people have lived in the Garden District, including Anne Rice, the New York Times best-selling author of “Interview with the Vampire” and other books.
+Rice is a New Orleans native, and the French Quarter was the setting for the book, which was adapted into a movie starring Tom Cruise, Brad Pitt, and Kirsten Dunst.

 Cost: $0 (unless you take a guided tour)